 As the name suggests it the self-placement option requires the participant to provide his or her’s own job offer.
 Understandably the people that have already been in the US before can procure one easily, while it could be quite a strenuous task for someone with no previous connections with the US.

 On the other hand, the Full placement option includes a job offer form alongside the program.
 The job offers you will be able to choose from are provided by our partners in the US – CIEE.
 The employers in that list are longstanding partners of CIEE and have been vetted numerous times.
 Events called job fairs are then organized, where you can meet with the employers themselves or their representatives and have an interview for the position you desire.
-For your convenience you can choose either to enroll for in-person event, or to choose the option for online job interview.
+For your safety and convenience all the job interviews for season 2021 will be conducted online on a virtual job fairs.